walexbarnes/accountabillabuddy/README.md

    - Build Command: `pip install -r requirements.txt`
    - Start Command: `streamlit run app.py`
    - Select a Python 3 environment
+4. For data persistence, add a disk:
+   - Mount path: `/data`
+   - Size: 1GB (minimum size, can be increased later)

+The app is configured to automatically detect and use the mounted disk path on Render for data storage, while still working correctly on your local machine.

 ## Data Structure